Banno/kafka/DOCKER.md

 # Intro
-This folder provide a tool for building docker images to be reused later.
+A docker image can be built with gradle.

-Image fill have following pre-installed components:
+The image will have following pre-installed components:
 - openjdk-jdk;
 - mesos native libs;